UK 2021 VAT on e-commerce B2C imports

 1.2 Imports exceeding £135

-Imported goods above £135, or consignments of multiple goods with a combined intrinsic value above £135, will use the existing import VAT procedures.
+Imported goods above £135, or consignments of multiple goods with a combined intrinsic value above £135, now use the old import VAT procedures.
 This means the seller may pay the import VAT (and duties) on clearance, and reclaim if they have a UK VAT number.
 Alternatively, the seller may opt to have their customer may pay at customs or to the delivery agent.

 2. Goods located inside the UK at time of B2C sale